vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 +---------+------------------------------------------------------------------+
 ```

-Wait 90 seconds for the user and service account key and secret to propagate
+Note: wait 90 seconds for the user and service account key and secret to propagate

-Create a local configuration file `/tmp/client.config` for the client to connect to Confluent Cloud with the newly created API key and secret
+* Create a local configuration file `/tmp/client.config` for the client to connect to Confluent Cloud with the newly created API key and secret

-Write properties to `/tmp/client.config`:

 ```
 ssl.endpoint.identification.algorithm=https